News & Blogs

 • Instability

 Dr. Viens is fellowship-trained in foot and ankle surgery and frequently treats patients with mild to severe ankle sprains.
-“People can sprain their ankles walking down the sidewalk, running on a trail, stepping out of a car, or carrying a child and not noticing a toy on the ground,” he noted.
+“People can sprain their ankles walking down the sidewalk, running on a trail, stepping out of a car, or carrying a child and not noticing a toy on the ground,” he notes.
 “Patients can get injured at work, whether at a construction site or in an office.”

 So how long for a sprained ankle to heal, and what kinds of treatments are appropriate for a mild sprain?

-• Mild sprains: 1 to 3 weeks
+• Grade 1: 1 to 3 weeks

-• Moderate sprains: 3 to 4 weeks
+• Grade 2: 3 to 4 weeks

-• Severe sprains: 3 to 6 months
+• Grade 3: 3 to 6 months

 How Do You Treat a More Severe Ankle Sprain?